Singaporean Mandarin Database

 ETYMOLOGY

-- The term originated from the Hokkien or Teochew dialect term jiak tsua, which literally translates to “eat snake”.
+- The term originated from the Hokkien or Teochew dialect term jiak tsua, which literally means “eat snake”.

-- It is believed that the the Mandarin term “蛇” in “吃蛇” is an error in the transliteration of “迣” or “逝”. “迣” or “逝” means “趟” (a trip) in Hokkien, and their pronunciation in that dialect is similar to “蛇”.
-Therefore, jiak zua (i.e. “吃迣” or “吃逝”) refers to making one less trip due to laziness.
+- It is believed that the word “蛇” in “吃蛇” is an erroneous transliteration of “迣” or “逝”, which mean “a trip” in Teochew, and whose pronunciation in Teochew is similar to “蛇”.
+Thus, jiak tsua (that is, “吃迣” or “吃逝”) refers to skimping on making a trip, out of laziness.

 - In Cantonese, snakes are also generally associated with laziness.
 For example, one may refer to a loafer as “蛇王”, which is made up of the words “蛇” (snake) and “王” (king).